 The next time we’re at Hoi Ha Wan, we’ll be sure to go kayaking.
 This time round however, our agenda was to simple relax on the Hoi Ha Wan Beach.

-Depending on the level of the tide, the Hoi Ha Beach is either a single beach, or as three separate beaches.
+Depending on the level of the tide, the Hoi Ha Beach is either a single beach, or three separate beaches.
 The beach has limited shade, and is not a fine-sand beach.
 However, neither of this is an issue.

 Stand in the shallows and you can see numerous fish swim around you.
 The lack of people on the beach also made our day super relaxing.

-A Short Hike To Wan Tsai
+Hike To Wan Tsai

 Wan Tsai is a peninsula located north-east of Hoi Ha Wan.
 The Wan Tsai campsite is probably the only thing located in area.
 However, just before one enters the campsite, there are two small beaches on either side of the straight.